Easy, chewy salted dark chocolate olive oil cookies get a unique flavor from quality olive oil, dark chocolate, and flakey sea salt - no butter!

 - No butter!
-These butterless chocolate chunk cookies use high-quality olive oil.
+These easy salted chocolate chunk cookies use high-quality extra-virgin olive oil.
 It lends a nice, subtle flavor and helps these cookies develop a crispy exterior (while keeping the insides nice and soft and chewy!)
 Pro tip: You can also swap olive oil for the butter in our favorite small batch chocolate chip cookies!

 - Dark chocolate chunks!
-I love using roughly chopped dark chocolate Ghirardelli bars.
+I love using roughly chopped dark chocolate Ghirardelli bars in this recipe.

 - SEA SALT.
 A quick pinch of flakey sea salt (I love Maldon or Jacobsen salt!) takes these olive oil cookies over the top.
 A little extra?
 Sure.
-But also, if there’s a time to be a little extra, that time is dessert, yes?
+But also, if there's a time to be a little extra, that time is dessert, yes?

 - If you like the taste of olive oil (*raises own hand*) use a nice, potent, high-quality extra virgin olive oil for this cookie recipe.
 A bitter olive oil will produce a bitter cookie, so make sure you like the olive oil you're using (dip a piece of bread into it and give it a taste if you aren't sure!)
-The olive oil flavor is pretty mellow, but it’s definitely detectable.
-If you’re not a fan of the olive oil taste, use a lighter olive oil or even a canola or vegetable oil.
+The olive oil flavor is pretty mellow, but it's definitely detectable.
+If you're not a fan of the olive oil taste, use a lighter olive oil or even a canola or vegetable oil.
 You can also try my favorite coconut oil chocolate chip cookies for a fun butterless recipe!

 - Use great, flakey sea salt here for maximum punch - I love Maldon salt or Jacobsen Sea Salt.